pressmaninc/beyond-wpdb/readme.txt

     * BETWEEN:0.63
     * NOT BETWEEN:0.63

-ex1 ) 1000 posts, 1 meta(category) per post.If you add a virtual column and put an index in Category, or if you add a virtual column and put an index in Category
+ex1 ) 10000 posts, 1 meta(category) per post.If you add a virtual column and put an index in Category, or if you add a virtual column and put an index in Category
 * postmeta_json(without virtual column)
+    *Equal:0.15
+    *IN:1.92
+    *BETWEEN:0.37
+    *NOT BETWEEN:0.29

+* postmeta_json(with virtual column)
     *Equal:0.02
-    *IN:0.85
-    *NOT IN:0.32
-    *BETWEEN:0.3
-    *NOT BETWEEN:0.03

-* postmeta_json(with virtual column)
-    *Equal:0.01
-    *IN:0.06
-    *NOT IN:0.18
-    *BETWEEN:0.15
+    *IN:0.35
+    *BETWEEN:0.12
-    *NOT BETWEEN:0.01
+    *NOT BETWEEN:0.09

 == Installation ==
 1.Download the plugin